ChalkyTea/CS441/README.md

     What is the value of the IP you wish to add to blacklist?
     > 0x2A
     IP 0x2A successfully added to blacklist.

+6) ARP Spoofing
+Starts an ARP spoofing attack with node 2 as the attacker.
+Not fully functional yet but in theory node 2 send false ARP replies to the LAN and tries to associate the IP address of node 1 and 3 with the MAC address of node 2.

+1. Type "arpspoof" into node 2's command line and wait for it to the arp poisoning attack to finish

+2. Then try to send an ethernet frame from node 1 to node 3